Skip to main content

 “Some patients and physicians may be nervous when using a medication that needs to be compounded,” says Aitcheson.
 To ease concerns, he points out, “Naltrexone has been used safely for at least 40 years and we are prescribing it at less than one tenth of the minimal normal dose.”

-Working with a compounding pharmacy sometimes presents hurdles for patients or physicians.
+Working with a compounding pharmacy sometimes presents hurdles for patients and physicians.
 However, Anne Marie McKenzie-Brown, M.D., a pain specialist at Emory University in Atlanta, GA, offers advice on Compounding Pharmacies in the last section.

 “I just recommend that patients start at 4.5 mg at night,” says Mackey.
 “I don’t think that there is anything magical about that dose.”
 This was the dose used in the fibromyalgia trial and it happens to be the average dose patients end up taking.